shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Go to WooCommerce-->Settings->Shipping and select the upper DHL unit (depending on your home country this is DHL Paket, DHL eCommerce) etc to configure the plugin

-...for DHL Paket (Germany, Austria): you need your EKP number (10 digits) and add the participation numbers to the respective products available (you will find the participation numbers in the DHL business customer portal).
+...for **DHL Paket (Germany, Austria)**: you need your EKP number (10 digits) and add the participation numbers to the respective products available (you will find the participation numbers in the DHL business customer portal).
-...for DHL Parcel Europe (BeNeLux, Iberia, Switzerland): you need your self-generated API credentials (UserID and Key).
+...for **DHL Parcel Europe (BeNeLux, Iberia, Switzerland)**: you need your self-generated API credentials (UserID and Key).
 Push the “Test connection” and the fields below will be prefilled automatically.
-...for DHL eCommerce: you need your customer account number, the distribution center you are using, your client-ID and client-secret.
+...for **DHL eCommerce**: you need your customer account number, the distribution center you are using, your client-ID and client-secret.

 == Support ==